JacksonBurns/fastprop/paper/paper.md

 ### QuantumScents
 Compiled by Burns and Rogers [@quantumscents], this dataset contains approximately 3.5k SMILES and 3D structures for a collection of molecules labeled with their scents.
-Each molecule can have any number of reported scents from a possible 113 different labels, making this benchmark a a Quantitive Structure-Odor Relationship.
+Each molecule can have any number of reported scents from a possible 113 different labels, making this benchmark a a Quantitative Structure-Odor Relationship.
 Due to the highly sparse nature of the scent labels a unique sampling algorithm (Szymanski sampling [@szymanski]) was used in the reference study and the exact splits are replicated here for a fair comparison.

 In the reference study, Chemprop achieved an AUROC of 0.85 with modest hyperparameter optimization and an improved AUROC of 0.88 by incorporating the atomic descriptors calculated as part of QuantumScents.